 - Plural: units of analysis

 - A study can have more than one unit of analysis.
-For example if you want to know which university degree provides the highest income potential but also want to know which school’s specific depart provides the highest income potential you have two units of analysis: students and universities.
+For example, if one wants to know which university degree provides the highest income potential and which school’s specific department provides the highest income potential, the two units of analysis here are universities and students.

 - Not to be confused with a unit of observation which is what research data describes.
 Using the example above, in the United States census the individual is the unit of analysis but the entire country is the unit of observation.

 - If a unit of analysis is not properly defined, it can cause an ecological fallacy.